Legeind121/BYT-PLTracker/docs/05-GUMROAD-SETUP.md

 INSTALLATION STEPS
 1. Download the files using the button above
-2. Run PNL-Tracker-Setup-1.0.0.exe
+2. Run "PNL Tracker-1.0.0 Setup.exe"
 3. Wait for your license key email
-4. Enter the key when prompted
+4. Enter the key when prompted (format: PNLT-XXXX-XXXX-XXXX-XXXX)

+7-DAY MONEY-BACK GUARANTEE
+Not satisfied?
+No problem!
+Email us within 7 days for a full refund, no questions asked.

 NEED HELP?
 Email: boneyardtees@gmail.com